rjpw/skelton/README.md

 Example skeleton for Node-RED UI, with apologies to fans of the late great Red Skelton.

+## Generator

+The generator used for the initial skeleton was [generator-react-webpack](https://github.com/newtriks/generator-react-webpack).

-## Status
+## Caveat

-The project is in its earliest stages, and cannot even be counted on to successfully build.
+The project is in its earliest stages, and until this caveat is removed from the README it cannot even be counted on to successfully build.

 ## Loading Data